Career Tips for ISFP Personality Types (Introverted-Sensing-Feeling-Perceiving)

 Read about The Myers-Briggs® Test ISFP Personality Type Career Tips and other Occupational Information

-The most relevant aspect of ISFP preferred occupations is the ability to work with their hands.
+The most relevant aspect of ISFP-preferred occupations is the ability to work with their hands.
 Because ISFPs are dexterous, this personality dichotomy finds enjoyment with vocations allowing for a concrete result produced by a product of practical work.
 Also, this type of person finds pleasure in working with people and animals.
-Possessing the skill of persuasion, ISFPs can assist others with compromise, and also display strength with their ability to adapt to an ever changing environment.
+Possessing the skill of persuasion, ISFPs can assist others with compromise and also display strength with their ability to adapt to an ever-changing environment.
 Typically, they do not enjoy environments with a shared workspace or with strict time constraints.
 As an introvert, an ideal work situation would be quiet, with no disruption.
 They are not the type of people to force their opinion and values on others, as conflict is a common stressor for ISFPs.
-When considering a career, structure, independence, and recognition for accomplishments are values which ISFPs find important.
-While establishing processes and procedures that can be malleable for perfecting workflow are desirable for most people, finding an environment that allows for adaptability and growth are best suited for an ISFP personality type.
-Additionally, ISFPs should steer clear of occupations that involve having to inform others of displeasing information or those that have environments which consistently engage in debate.
-The best suited career choice for this personality type is a work climate with tranquility, cooperation, and compliance.
+When considering a career, structure, independence, and recognition for accomplishments are values that ISFPs find important.
+While establishing processes and procedures that can be malleable for perfecting workflow are desirable for most people, finding an environment that allows for adaptability and growth is best suited for an ISFP personality type.
+Additionally, ISFPs should steer clear of occupations that involve having to inform others of displeasing information or those that have environments that consistently engage in debate.
+The best-suited career choice for this personality type is a work climate with tranquility, cooperation, and compliance.
 Some occupations which ISFPs have expressed happiness are Bill and Account CollectorBookkeeping, Accounting, and Auditing ClerksCashierMedical TranscriptionistNursing AssistantPackaging & Filling Machine OperatorsPharmacy TechnicianPhysical Therapy AideProcurement Clerk, and Team Assembler.

 ISFP Personality Types Goal Setting and Gathering Information.

 The first step in the career exploration process is to set goals.
-During this process an ISFP will naturally seize opportunities which others may overlook.
+During this process, an ISFP will naturally seize opportunities that others may overlook.
 Starting with obvious goals will be the first course of action for an ISFP, though having less awareness of long-term goals is common for this personality type.
-In order to be successful during the goal setting step of this process, ISFP personality types should create a course of action to achieve their ambition.
-They should also set goals for not only the immediate, but also the distant future.
+In order to be successful during the goal-setting step of this process, ISFP personality types should create a course of action to achieve their ambition.
+They should also set goals for not only the immediate but also the distant future.
 It is in an ISFPs nature to begin gathering information by referring to a career online source prior to speaking with professionals regarding a considered career.
-Learning first hand from experts can provide valuable insight needed for making decisions regarding career choice.
-This intel can provide details regarding the long-term expectation versus reality of the job.
-An ISFP must remember to not be overwhelmed when gathering these specifics, or this type of person can fail to recognize extended benefits of a position.
+Learning firsthand from experts can provide valuable insight needed for making decisions regarding career choices.
+This intel can provide details regarding the long-term expectation versus the reality of the job.
+An ISFP must remember not to be overwhelmed when gathering these specifics, or this type of person can fail to recognize the extended benefits of a position.
 For instance, if too much information is obtained, an ISFP may choose a career based only on a short-term interest such as wage or hours of operation, forgetting their preference for long-term location goals.
-ISFP personality types regularly rely on facts but are also versatile feelers who take how their decisions will affect others in their lives such as their family and loved ones.
+ISFP personality types regularly rely on facts but are also versatile feelers who take how their decisions will affect others in their lives, such as their family and loved ones.

 CLICK HERE for the MBTI Personality Types Socioeconomic Infographic